mmolinar/til/firsts_steps.md

 gem pry
 `

-Use `binding.pry` in the line of code of your program you want to debug.
+Use `binding.pry` in the line of code of your program you want to debug. exit pour sortir du Pry.

 Then create a database and migrate said database.
 `rails db:create`